opennms-forge/onms-k8s-poc/README.md

   * When Sentinels are present, `Telemetryd` would be disabled on the OpenNMS Core instance.

 * A custom `StorageClass` for shared content (Google Filestore or Azure Files) to use `ReadWriteMany`.
+  * Only required when having dedicated OpenNMS UI instances; otherwise, the default `StorageClass` is used (for example, for Google Cloud, it would be `standard` based on `kubernetes.io/gce-pd`.)
   * Use the same `UID` and `GID` as the OpenNMS image with proper file modes.
   * Due to how Google Filestore works, we need to specify `securityContext.fsGroup` (not required for Azure Files).
 Check [here](https://github.com/kubernetes-sigs/gcp-filestore-csi-driver/blob/master/docs/kubernetes/fsgroup.md) for more information.
   * Keep in mind that the minimum size of a Google Filestore instance is 1TB.